 Saving summer: Senior citizens step up to fill the gap amid lifeguard shortage

 Usually, Memorial Day weekend marks the beginning of pool season.
 This year, there is a shortage of lifeguards.
-So some pools have shortened their hours or aren't opening at all.
-But as Colorado Public Radio's Matt Bloom reports, some cities are trying something else - training a generation of older swimmers to fill the gap.
+Some pools have shortened their hours or aren't opening at all.
+But, as Colorado Public Radio's Matt Bloom reports, some cities are trying something else - training a not-so-new generation of swimmers to fill the gap.

 MATT BLOOM, BYLINE: Craig Robinson was in the middle of his morning swim laps at his local rec center north of Denver a couple months ago when he heard a whistle and saw a guard motioning for him to get out of the pool.